Bradshawrc93/weekly-product-digest-generator/README.md

 - Node.js 18+
 - npm or yarn
-- Access to Jira, Slack, GitHub, and Notion APIs
+- Access to Jira, Slack, and Notion APIs

 ### Setup